GA-CyberWorkforceAcademy/Wireshark/index.md

 The following are just a few of the many features of Wireshark:

--   Available for Windows or Linux computers
+-   Available for Windows, Mac or Linux computers

 -   Capture live traffic from a network interface